KoenBothmer/SkillScanner/README.md

   - Along the way we conducted several experiments which are archived in folder A_miscellaneous.

 ## Launch
-The repository has different uses, for each use the provided software should be used in an appropriate way:
+The repository has different use cases, for each use case the provided software should be used in an appropriate way:

 # Viewing of conducted experiments
 In order to only view the notebooks that describe our experiments there is no need to clone this repo.
 The content of all notebooks can be viewed through Github but we recommend viewing them through nbviewer: https://nbviewer.jupyter.org/github/KoenBothmer/thesis/.